How to Make Sex and Relationships Work When Only One of You Is Kinky

 Matt: I love getting my wife hot and bothered through her kinks.
 By proxy I do enjoy being in a dominant position, since she is sexually submissive, but I enjoy it a more in the moment than as a total sexual need.

-What was it like when you first realised you had different kinks?
+What was it like when you first realized you had different kinks?
 Were you scared about losing the relationship?

 Wendy: I was pretty hesitant to share the breadth of my kinks.
 I wasn’t comfortable putting myself out there all the way.
 I tried to introduce some of it slowly.
 I thought he would be really turned on by all of this, but he was indifferent.
 He would make some mild attempts at kink, but it always fizzled.